zxlcvc/advent-of-code/README.md

 TLDR:

 12 days → 12 languages → 12 new brain upgrades.

 # 🛠 Languages I’m planning on using

 I’m trying to mix low-level, high-level, and whatever looks fun that day:
 C++
 C
 Python
 Rust
 Go

-JavaScript / TypeScript
+TypeScript
 C#
 Java
 Lua
 Zig

-maybe Haskell if I'm brave
+maybe Haskell

-maybe x86 Assembly if I feel like flexing one day
+maybe x86 Assembly

-Not a strict order — I’m just picking whatever feels right for the puzzle.
+Not a strict order.
+I’m just picking whatever feels right for the puzzle.

+#⭐ Why I’m Doing It

+Gets me used to swapping languages fast

+I get to show languages I know other than C++

+Good practice

+And honestly it just looks cool on GitHub

+Also I actually want to finish all 12 days  😭